A Complete Guide to Living in Iceland as an American

 Athletes and coaches who belonged to National Olympic teams or clubs can get visas through the Sporting Association of Iceland.

-Iceland issues temporary work permits to fill critical gaps in employment, such as nursing shortages.
+Iceland issues temporary work permits to fill critical gaps in employment, such as labor shortages.
 However, applicants are only able to renew these type of work permits once.

 How to move to Iceland from the U.S